Building Better REST APIs

 Provide Significative URLs

-Another interesting feature someone might deliver along the API is significative URLs.
+Another interesting feature someone might deliver along with the API is significative URLs.
 Significative for those ones who don’t know your application.
 For example, when building the API, you could group the operations under the entity they are related to; so, everything related to customers will be under the /Customers URL.
 It’s helpful when tracking bugs between the client and the API.

 Some people think that Consistent Behavior means always return equal answer objects independently whether the request resulted in success or failure.
 No. Consistent Behavior stands for predictable response situations.
 Again, APIs are built to be consumed programmatically, hence when someone implements the client-side for that, it’s very important that all the possible responses are clear and well-documented.
 If you got a 400, read it that way; when receiving a 200, read it this way; etc.